mastronardo/ESP32-X3DH-Demo/README.md

 # X3DH implementation for ESP32
 A demo with native C implementation of X3DH Key Agreement Protocol for ESP32.

-The project consists of a `Server`, `VPN Server`, and `Clients`.
-The `Server` is built using Python and Flask framework, and it runs inside a Docker container.
-The `VPN Server` is built using WireGuard and it also runs inside a Docker container.
-The `Client` is built using ESP-IDF framework and runs on an ESP32 microcontroller.
-The `Clients` connect to the `Server` via the `VPN Server` to securely perform the X3DH Key Agreement Protocol.
-HTTP is used for the communication between the `Clients` and the `Server`.
+This project demonstrates how to securely communicate ESP32 microcontrollers using the X3DH Key Agreement Protocol over **MQTTS**, leveraging a **VPN connection** established via WireGuard.
+The architecture consists of an `X3DH Server`, a `VPN Server`, a `RabbitMQ` message broker, and a `PostgreSQL` database, all orchestrated using `minikube` to create a local Kubernetes cluster.

-## Specifications
+## Specifications :desktop_computer:
 `Host`'s specifications:
 - OS: macOS 26.2
 - Architecture: arm64